All Episodes

 Or, you know, the idea that we're asking really hard, tough questions that, you know, they should be asking, the Democratic Party should be asking about Seth Rich and about why he was murdered and why they keep telling us it's a robbery when nothing was robbed.

-Somebody says something, and the rest of them, like, you know, the monologue shows it perfectly.
+And the rest of them, like you, you know, the monologue shows it perfectly.

 They just parrot each other.